aniversarioperu/shell/Readme.md

 # The Example: Manipulating Experimental Data Files

-We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
-To get the data for this test, you will need internet access.
-Just enter the
+We will spend most of our time learning about the basics of the shell by manipulating some known filfes.
+To get the data for this part just enter the
 command:

     git clone -b https://github.com/JorySchossau/shell.git